This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 You might also like: Bali island guide – Which area is right for you?

-There are many of cycling tour companies to choose from so after a lot of research, looking at photos and reading reviews, I chose the family-owned business Jegeg Bali Cycling.
-Mostly because of their promise of small groups and the affordable price of $45.
+There are many cycling tour companies to choose from in Bali, so I did a lot of research a read quite a few reviews before deciding to book with Jegeg Bali Cycling.
+Mostly because of their promise of small groups, lunch in their family compound and the affordable price of $45.
 Yes that’s right, I bought and paid for this myself and I’m not affiliated with them in any way.
-Just a super happy customer 😉
+Just a very happy customer!

-Our English speaking guide Putu and his uncle picked us up bright and early from our homestay in Ubud.
+Our English-speaking guide Putu and his uncle picked us up bright and early from our homestay in Ubud.
 By the way, I couldn’t recommend Jawi House & Painter more, our host, also named Putu, made our stay unforgettable.
 She provided us with motorbikes, free meals, so much knowledge about the area and the right temple attire.
 So you should definitely consider her homestay for your next trip to Ubud.
-Remember to claim your $40 Airbnb discount here!

 Our next stop was a coffee plantation located a bit further down the mountain.
 We walked through the magnificent hillside plantation and learned about the history, development and how coffee is made from start to finish.
 Ulrik even got to roast some coffee beans of his own.